 Cornerstone Bank has solutions for both individuals and businesses to help deter check fraud.
 We offer online banking and bill pay, which can automatically pay bills online for you directly from your account.
 This eliminates the need to send checks in the mail.
 For our business customers, we offer Positive Pay, the leading fraud prevention solution that will help protect your business from fraudulent checks being presented for payment.

-Contact us to learn more and help prevent check fraud.
+Contact us to learn more about how to spot check fraud.